This aged Figma debate reveals pros and cons for auto-layout vs. frames-only design mode

 How good are they?

-How effective labeled and user-friendly?
+How effective are labels and user-friendly?

 And now a question arises – how really fair is it to judge this way?